enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/logs.rst

 | FATAL | The engine is dead.
 Immediate attention is required                                                                               |
 +-------+-----------------------------------------------------------------------------------------------------------------------------------+

-The default log-level is INFO.
+The default log-level is INFO, which is the recommended level for production.

 In case of a classic two-level monitoring system ('something weird' & 'run for your life'), WARN whould be mapped to the first level while ERROR and FATAL should be mapped to the second one.